BryanYehuda/WebsiteKaderHMIUnbraw/README.md

 # WebsiteKaderHMIUnbraw

 ## English
 This website was created for the HMI Universitas Brawijaya to help them propose their Intermediate Training Proposal on the web.

+You can see the website in action at my [Instagram Reel](https://www.instagram.com/reel/CgzeQJlgBgI/)

 This Repository has **MIT License.**
 This license allows the user to make any changes to the program code.
 This license only requires the user to include the license and author's copyright in the redistributed code and there is no prohibition against using the trademark of the original author.
 In addition, the user also has no right to sue the manufacturer when there is damage to the software.

 ## Bahasa
 Website ini dibuat untuk HMI Universitas Brawijaya untuk membantu mereka mengajukan proposal Intermediate Training secara online.

+Hasil pengerjaan dari website bisa dilihat pada [Instagram Reel](https://www.instagram.com/reel/CgzeQJlgBgI/)

 Repository ini memiliki **Lisensi MIT.**
 Lisensi ini membolehkan pengguna untuk melakukan perubahan apapun pada kode program.
 Lisensi ini hanya mewajibkan pengguna untuk menyertakan lisensi dan copyright pembuat pada kode yang didistribusikan ulang dan tidak ada larangan untuk menggunakan trademark dari pembuat asli.
 Selain itu pengguna juga tidak berhak untuk menuntut pembuat ketika terjadi kerusakan pada perangkat lunak tersebut.